-IHS launched its first-ever week-long online Summer Seminar earlier in June.
-As one of two online seminars, this first program focused on the origins and development of the Classical Liberal tradition and featured a keynote presentation by IHS President Dr. Emily Chamlee-Wright.
+IHS launched its first-ever week-long online seminar.
+As one of two sessions, this first program focused on the origins and development of the Classical Liberal tradition and featured a keynote presentation by IHS President Dr. Emily Chamlee-Wright.

 Dr. Chamlee-Wright opened her presentation by asking seminar participants a question: how can we as autonomous persons—who are also being interconnected individuals—self-govern?